hoangton/smartnode-1/README.md

 # SmartNode
-### Bash installer for smartnode on Ubuntu 16.04 LTS x64
+### Bash installer to install SmartNodes on Ubuntu 16.04 LTS x64 and Ubuntu 18.04 LTS x64.

 #### This shell script comes with 4 cronjobs:
 1. Make sure the daemon is always running: `makerun.sh`